webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Quality Assurance

-The Quality Assurance tab displays a list of crawled pages, overall stats from collected through crawl analysis, and a list of all analysis runs.
+The Quality Assurance tab displays a list of crawled pages, overall stats collected through crawl analysis, and a list of all analysis runs.
 This tab is not available for uploaded archived items.

 The pages list provides a record of all pages within the archived item and any ratings or notes assigned to the page during review.
 If analysis has been run, clicking on a page in the pages list will show that page in the review interface.